gbmhunter/MToolkit/README.rst

 2. Use the modules as needed!

+3. If on a UNIX machine (e.g. Linux), type :code:`make` in one of MToolkit's modules subfolders to automatically build and run the unit tests for that particular module.

 Dependencies
 ============

-Each module has different dependencies...
+Each module has different dependencies, see their individual repo's for more information.

 Issues
 ======